Agemonia/Agemoniafaq/index.md

 <details>
 <summary><b>Scenario 36</b></summary>
 <p><b>With the rule “Each time an Ally attacks a Head, modify the attack's damage according to…”, does the modifier apply only to attacks or also to other damaging effects?</b> - No, just attacks.</p>
+<p><b></b>Five-Maw is one enemy and five enemies at the same time, so are status conditions applied to it as a whole or to its heads individually?</b> - Treat each head as a separate enemy, as they are effectively 5 separate enemies.
+Place the Condition token next to the appropriate head's Health dice.
+This does mean more than one head may have the same condition.
+Each head may have up to 2 conditions as per the normal rules.</p>
 </details>
 <br>